fish-shell/fish-shell/doc_src/language.rst

 For a list of all builtins, use ``builtin -n``.

-For a list of all builtins, functions and commands shipped with fish, see the :ref:`list of commands <Commands>`.
+For a list of all builtins, functions and commands shipped with fish, see the :doc:`list of commands <commands>`.
 The documentation is also available by using the ``--help`` switch.

 Command lookup
 --------------